ana-balica/ana-balica.github.io/_posts/2015-01-11-contributing-to-open-source-like-a-boss.md

 is not a hidden treasure chest, it's out there indexed by Google.
 Don't be lazy.

 <img src="http://imgs.xkcd.com/comics/rtfm.png" title="Life is too short for man pages,
-but occasionally much too short without them." alt="RTFM" style="width: initial;" class="center">
+but occasionally much too short without them." alt="RTFM" class="center">

 Spend at least an hour trying to find relevant developer documentation.
 It's perfectly OK to ask for help if the docs are missing, lacking or misleading.
 In